 For over a decade, Ben served as the CEO of IslandWood, an outdoor education organization headquartered near Seattle, which was consistently recognized as one of the Best Places to Work by Outside Magazine, and won numerous awards under Ben’s tenure for its science education, green architecture; and efforts around ethnic diversity.
 Each year, IslandWood's 200+ staff and volunteers teach thousands of urban children using nature as a classroom.
 Many of these kids have never hiked in the woods or walked on a beach before participating in this program.
 IslandWood boosts the students academically, builds their self confidence, and helps them tackle challenges in their communities

-Ben speaks and writes regularly about the benefits of getting kids exploring and learning outside.
-He is a regular blogger at Huffington Post and has given a TEDx Talk.
+Ben speaks and writes regularly about high-impact philanthropy, as well as the importance of nature to our physical and mental health.
+He has been a regular blogger at Huffington Post and has given a TEDx Talk.
 Ben has spoken publicly at conferences and venues throughout the world - and has taken the stage at Town Hall, 5th Avenue Theatre, and Benaroya Hall in his hometown.
 His speaking topics include:

 Please contact Ben if you'd like him to keynote, moderate, or speak at your event.